Menu

 graph = builder.compile(checkpointer=MemorySaver())

-Without a checkpointer, interrupt() has nowhere to save state.
+If there’s no checkpointer, interrupt() has no place to save state.
 You’ll get a ValueError.

 python